tectonia/AppDevLearning/exercisefiles/lab3.md

 5. Because Transform XML works with xml message, we need to convert the json file which we have to xml.
 Logic apps have built-in functions to do such conversions, one of them is called xml(), which will convert the object passed into XML.
 We will use this function to convert.

     ![Resource Group](images/la28.png)
-1. We will dynamically use a map based on the incoming message, as determined by the returnmessagetype.
+1. We will dynamically use a map based on the incoming message, as determined by the returnmessagetype.Click on the Map Name text box, and provide the map name from the body of the Return message type as shown below
   ![Resource Group](images/mapname.png)
 ```json
 Code view of this Transform XML action